-Here are some key pointers to keep in mind as you undertake the process of qualifying for a loan and shopping for your first home.
+Shopping for your first home?
+Here are some key pointers to keep in mind as you undertake the process of qualifying for a loan and finding the place of your dreams.

-Tips for first-time homebuyers: What you need to do before you start shopping
+What you need to do before you start house hunting

 Make sure your credit is in good working order

 If you’re in the market for a mortgage, begin by visiting myFICO.com and getting your true credit score.